wp-plugins/robo-gallery/README.txt

 *   **Optional mobile touch support** - our gallery support mobile devices and you can customize gallery layout settings for different screen sizes
 *   **Custom ordering of the images** - ordering for all images of the gallery could be easily changed manually in media manager or you can find order by options in general gallery settings
 *   **Ability to insert gallery to the Wordpress post, page, widget** - every gallery could be insert in to post, page or widget with build in shortcode tag or using wizard button - shortcode generator in post or page editor
+*   **Gallery lightbox social buttons** - in gallery settings you can turn on/off social buttons
+*   **Gallery lightbox background color** - in gallery lightbox settings you can change color of the background with comfortable color selector
+*   **Gallery lightbox background transparency** - in gallery lightbox settings you can change transparency of the background with comfortable color selector
+*   **Gallery lightbox font color** - in gallery lightbox settings you can change color of the font with comfortable color selector
+*   **Gallery lightbox font transparency** - in gallery lightbox settings you can change transparency of the font with comfortable color selector

 = Gallery Advantages =